PythonicNinja/project_manager/README.md

 # bash project manager
-> extending prm (in examples prm is placeholder for programs final name)
+> extending prm (in examples prm is placeholder for program's final name)

 ### what it does